Montolieu, France: The Charming Book Village Near Carcassonne

 Where to Stay in Montolieu

-Montolieu doesn’t have big hotels or spa resorts - and that’s great.
+Montolieu doesn’t have big hotels or spa resorts - and that makes sense.
 We’re after the smaller places anyway.
 What you’ll find instead are a handful of quiet places to stay that feel personal and charming in the best way.
 Just good spaces with thoughtful details and people who care.

 Maison Rives